Menu

 Frequently Asked Questions About Medical Malpractice in Virginia

 A: A statute of limitations is a law that sets the maximum amount of time a person can initiate legal proceedings against another individual or company.
 Virginia’s statute of limitations on medical malpractice claims is two years from the date of the injury or from the discovery of the injury.
-While this may seem like a long time, once the window closes, you will not be able to pursue compensation.
-The safest thing to do is speak to a Regan Zambri Long medical malpractice lawyer and file your claim as quickly as possible.
+While this may seem like a long time, once the window closes, you cannot pursue compensation.
+The safest thing to do is speak to a Virginia medical malpractice lawyer at Regan Zambri Long and file your claim as quickly as possible.

 A: Yes, they do.
-Virginia is one of the five jurisdictions (that also includes Maryland and Washington DC) that still practices contributory negligence.
-The law states that if the person bringing the claim is responsible for any portion of the injury, then he or she cannot collect any damages.
-If you are found to be at fault, even a small percentage, for your injury then you cannot proceed with a medical malpractice case.
-The Regan Zambri Long medical malpractice lawyers work with a team of medical consultants and other legal advisors to build a rock-solid case that will prove you had nothing to do with your injury.
+Virginia is one of the five jurisdictions (including Maryland and Washington, DC) that still practices contributory negligence.
+The law states that if the person bringing the claim is responsible for any portion of the injury, they cannot collect any damages.
+If you are found to be at fault for your injury, even a small percentage, you cannot proceed with a medical malpractice case.
+The Regan Zambri Long medical malpractice lawyers work with a team of medical consultants and other legal advisors to build a rock-solid case proving you had nothing to do with your injury.
 We will determine all the parties at fault for your injury and hold them accountable.

-We offer free initial consultations to go over all possible legal avenues for your claim.
-You will speak to one of our leading medical malpractice attorneys who will give you reasonable advice on how to proceed with your case.
-Going up against a large hospital and their insurance company can be intimidating for the victims, but not for us.
-We have a deep understanding of Virginia law and we have the financial backing to see your case through until the very end.
+A: We offer free initial consultations to review all possible legal avenues for your claim.
+You will speak to a leading medical malpractice lawyer who will give you reasonable advice on how to proceed with your case.
+Going up against a large hospital and its insurance company can be intimidating for the victims, but not for us.
+We have a deep understanding of Virginia law, and we have the financial backing to see your case through until the very end.
 Our medical malpractice lawyers prepare every case as if it were going to trial, so if we cannot agree on a settlement, we will be prepared to go to court.

 Schedule a Free Consultation